awmlabs/blog.awm.jp/content/2018/11/18/im7negate.md

 ## Lastly

-I can't guess the intentional behavior, so I'd like to ask the official side for a while.
+I also want other notes in the manual other than porting so it seems good to ask them on the official side.
-It is hard to use A as it invert by default, and even if it's intentional, I want a note in the manual.